PAINT-IPDMA

 Goal of the project

-Many well-designed studies have been performed to investigate the effectiveness of psychosocial interventions for ADHD and disruptive behavior.
-However, most studies did not have the opportunity to conduct well-powered moderator analysis.
-If all studies in this field are combined, we can look into factors influencing treatment efficacy and identify subgroups of families who respond better or worse to specific types of interventions.
-Hopefully this will lead to great advances in personalized care for children with ADHD and disruptive behaviors.
+Many well-designed studies have investigated the effectiveness of psychosocial interventions for ADHD and disruptive behavior.
+However, only some studies had the opportunity to conduct well-powered moderator analyses.
+By combining all studies in this field, we can look into factors influencing treatment efficacy and identify subgroups of families who respond better or worse to specific interventions.
+Hopefully, this will lead to significant advances in personalized care for children with ADHD and disruptive behaviors.

 Why perform an IPDMA?